TheGraphAcademy/Graph-Academy-Hub/faq-about-the-graph.md

 You can see your rewards in your profile/wallet dashboard, in the Network dApp.

-There are also some really great community-made tools you can check, the list is pinned in the #delegators channels in the Discord server or here 47.
+There are also some really great community-made tools you can check, the list is pinned in the #delegators channels in the Discord server or [here](https://www.notion.so/Community-Guides-abbb10f4dba040d5ba81648ca093e70c "here").

 > 6. Why are my rewards not increasing every day?